 Most people opt to throw away the roller cover rather than wash it out and try to save it.

-The first and most important consideration that you have when you decide that you want to apply your fence stain with a pump up sprayer is buying a stain that can be applied in that manner.
+The first and most important consideration that you have when you decide that you want to apply your fence stain with a sprayer is buying a stain that can be applied in that manner.
 Not all stains are suitable for this method of application.
 Read your label carefully to discover if the stain you like can be applied using a sprayer.

 Assemble your materials before you begin.

 - Pump up sprayer you can use a spray paint gun if you wish but a simple pump up sprayer like you use in the garden is all you really need

 - Stain that can be applied in this manner